poboisvert/BasicsReact/README.md

 };
 ```

+#### Common state issue

+- Unhandled Rejection (TypeError): this.setState is not a function
+- Solution: use an arrow function

 #### Class vs Function Component

 Component: To show to the user, specific code in a specific time and hooks, state system to update content on screen.
 Older ract user component since it was the one with state.